 Mission of the Mayor’s Office

-Under Crestview’s new charter, adopted by voters in August 2018, the mayor is “recognized as the official head of the city for all ceremonial purposes, and by the courts for the purpose of accepting and receiving civil process for the city, and by the governor for purpose of military law.”
+The Mayor is “recognized as the official head of the city for all ceremonial purposes, and by the courts for the purpose of accepting and receiving civil process for the city, and by the governor for purpose of military law.”

-The mayor presides over all meetings of the City Council with authority to participate in discussions, but without the power to vote.
+The Mayor presides over all meetings of the City Council with authority to participate in discussions, but without the power to vote.
 The mayor may make recommendations to the council, and can exercise veto power over most ordinances adopted by the council.

 When necessary, the mayor may call the council into a special session, and “shall recommend to the council such measures from time to time, as to him/her shall seem wholesome and proper.”
 And, according to the charter, “the mayor shall exemplify good citizenship and exhibit a cooperative spirit.”